 These professionals work towards the goal of improving learning outcomes by providing an outside perspective.
 They can work with teachers or on a community level.
-Educational consultants may have a specialty area.
+Educational consultants often have a specialty area.

-Guidance counselors are needed at all levels, including college, and help students through academic and social difficulties.
-They have overlapping job requirements with career counselors.
+Guidance counselors are needed at all levels, including college.
+They help students through academic and social difficulties.
+Their job requirements overlap with those of career counselors.

 According to the BLS, these professionals "oversee school curriculums and teaching standards."
-They earn a median pay of nearly $67,000, and the projected percent change in employment from 2020 through 2030 is 10 percent.
+They earn a median income of nearly $67,000.

 As a school psychologist, you can help students through difficulties and conduct interventions.
-You'll also likely help diagnose learning disabilities and perform behavior assessments.
-The median annual wages for a school psychologist are nearly $80,000, according to the BLS.
+You'll also help diagnose learning disabilities and perform behavior assessments.
+The median annual income for school psychologists nearly $80,000, according to the BLS.

 As a superintendent, you'll oversee a school district.
 This requires collaborating with multiple principals (plus hiring and firing them), working on the school board, and managing budgets.
-According to PayScale, the average superintendent earns over $120,500 per year.
+According to PayScale, the average superintendent earns nearly $136,000 per year.

-Vice principals are in charge of most day-to-day operations at individual schools, allowing principals to focus on big picture issues.
-According to PayScale, the average salary for a high school vice principal salary is $90,000 per year.
-The overall average assistant principal salary is over $74,000 annually.
+Vice principals are in charge of most day-to-day operations at individual schools, allowing principals to focus on big-picture issues.
+According to PayScale, the average salary for a high school vice principal salary is nearly $100,000 per year.

 Yes, and so do administrators, consultants, and specialists.